-Per Section II.13.vi, after tax gains or losses will reflect the netting out of divestiture costs, i.e., the costs of developing and implementing the plan, including the incremental financial, environmental, transaction and employee costs associated with the plan, and the divestiture carried out to implement the plan, and any tax implications thereof.
+Per Section II.13.vi, after tax gains or losses will reflect the netting out of divestiture costs (which have been deferred by the Company for recovery), i.e., the costs of developing and implementing the plan, including the incremental financial, environmental, transaction and employee costs associated with the plan, and the divestiture carried out to implement the plan, and any tax implications thereof.
 Employee costs will cover divestiture-related costs, if any, associated with plant and direct-support employees.
 The use of cash proceeds from the sale of any plants will be at the discretion of the Company subject to the provisions of Section V.8 (iii) of this settlement agreement.
 Any after-tax gains or losses made on the transfer or sale of divested assets will be reflected in the determination of stranded costs to be collected after RY5 as prescribed in Section II.13-15 of this settlement agreement.